 Siham Lekchiri – Assistant Professor

-Don’t forget that Blackboard’s Test tool also allows for surveys that don’t add to grades and that links to those surveys can be added to announcements and emails from Blackboard.
-More information on Surveys in Blackboard.
+Don’t forget that a Canvas’ Quiz also allows for surveys that don’t add to grades and that links to those surveys can be added to announcements and emails from Canvas.
+More information on Surveys in Canvas.
 This is a best option if you are only surveying one course.

 Option #2: Microsoft Forms